-In Part One of this step-by-step tutorial, we cover the basics of using widgets in WordPress.
+In Part One of this step-by-step tutorial series, we explained the basics of how to use WordPress widgets.

-In this section you are going to configure various WordPress widgets.
+In this section you will begin configuring a number of WordPress sidebar widgets.

-By default, your site comes with a number of preinstalled widgets that can be used out of the box with minimal to no configuration needed, such as widgets that let you display links to your site’s pages, recent posts, newsfeeds, add search features, etc.
+By default, your site comes with a number of pre-installed widgets that can be used out of the box with minimal to no configuration required, such as widgets that let you display external links, recent posts, text or HTML banners, adding a search box, etc.

 (By default, your site comes with a number of active widgets)

-In this tutorial series, you are going to learn how to add, configure and reorder a number of frequently-used widgets, including:
+In this step-by-step tutorial series, you are going to add, configure and reorder various WordPress widgets to display in your site’s sidebar, including:

-- Adding a Help graphic button linking visitors to the help page.
+- Adding a Contact Us graphic button linking visitors to your contact details page.

-- Adding a Recent Posts section to display the latest posts.
+- Add a Recent Posts section to display the latest posts.

-- Displaying newsfeeds using an RSS Feed section.
+- Displaying news items using an RSS Feed section.

-The Widgets area is located in your WP admin area and can be easily accessed by going to Appearance > Widgets …
+To use widgets, access the Widgets panel located inside your admin by going to Appearance > Widgets …

-This loads the Widgets section in your web browser …
+This loads the Widgets screen in your browser …

 Text widgets are incredibly useful …